Why does employment law exist?

 The law exists to regulate relationships and interactions between employers and their employees.
 Work regulations aim to ensure a fair process is held in all areas of the business, be that in recruitment or dismissals.

-Without workplace laws, UK workers could suffer unfavourable treatment at the hands of their employers and have no way of remediating a situation.
+Without workplace laws and legislation, UK workers could suffer unfavourable treatment at the hands of their employers and have no way of resolving an employment-related challenge or issue.
 So, employment laws for employees in the UK are very important.

 What does employment law cover?

-Having a list of key employment legislations in the UK is a great way for you to keep on top of them.
+Having a list of key employment legislations that apply in the UK, and understanding these, is a great way for you to keep on top of them.
 There are a core set of acts that embody the main parts of employment law.

-By regularly reminding yourself of these laws and your responsibilities as an employer, you are far less likely to break them inadvertently.
+By regularly reminding yourself of these laws and your responsibilities as an employer, you are far less likely to break them inadvertently and run the legal and financial risks in that event.

 Here are the most important pieces of employment law legislation and key information on these laws.